orcca-uwo/MultivariatePowerSeries/README.md

 4. Add `libname :=  "/package/address", libname:` to `~/.mapleinit`

 A successful installation creates a new file `MultivariatePowerSeries.mla` at the same directory.
-Note that `/package/address` is the complete path to where `MultivariatePowerSeries.mla` stores.
+Note that `/package/address` is the complete path to where `MultivariatePowerSeries.mla` is located.
 To test or remove this package, run `make test` or `make clean`.

 ## Package Structure